-Starting this fall, students must register at least one week before the start of the term and will no longer be able to register up until the day classes start for all credit classes.
+Students must register at least one week before the start of the term and will no longer be able to register up until the day classes start for all credit classes.
 This change is meant to allow students sufficient time to prepare for classes, including meeting with an advisor and ordering books, and to ensure students don't miss any class sessions due to late registration.
-Deadline dates are below:

 Meet With an Advisor Today

 Our academic advisors are highly trained professionals who can guide you from your first day as a student to graduation.
 We encourage you to get to know your advisor and to take advantage of the wide range of services he or she can provide.
 Students can make an appointment with an academic advisor in two ways:

 1) Log into GradesFirst, a web-based student support tool, here.
 (Unfamiliar with GradesFirst?
 Watch this short video on how to use it to make an appointment.)

 2) Contact the Advising Office to set up an appointment to meet with your Academic Advisor.
 Contact information is in the right column of this page.